 5 Destinations that Embody the Art of Travel

 Discovering art through travel is among the best ways to immerse oneself in new cultures.
 It enables us to remain inspired long after we’ve returned home.
 Art allows us to travel deeper in a destination, as we develop an appreciation for the history of a place, as well as its people and their way of thinking.
+There are so many unique art destinations to visit.
 Whether exploring a museum, admiring street art or perusing local workshops where talented artisans create their wares, engaging with local art and design while traveling enriches our experiences.
-Read on to discover five destinations that best encapsulate the artful side of the art of travel:
+Read on to discover five vacation ideas for art lovers:

 1. The Enchanting Murals of Chile

 Chile’s vibrant colors speak to the words of one of the country’s greatest poets, Pablo Neruda.
 At both his hilltop home in Valparaiso, which more than merits a visit, and his residence in Santiago, expressions of poetic artwork fill the writer’s spaces.

 Neruda’s presence is felt both in the dream-like murals leading up to his home in Santiago’s Barrio Bellavista neighborhood and in the painted birds and vines winding around the front door.
 This bohemian barrio in Santiago is filled with murals by both professional and amateur artists, and evokes the feeling of walking through an open-air gallery.